silviaCerby/gitbook/docs/how-to_use_cerby/cerby_web_app/accounts/protecting_your_account/video-how-to-turn-on-mfa-in-tiktok-manually.md

 ---
-description: This article details how to turn on MFA manually for a TikTok account using the Cerby mobile and web applications.
+description: "This article details how to turn on MFA manually for a TikTok account using the Cerby mobile and web applications."
 intercom_id: 6489438
 ---